ChadsArcade/VMMenu/README.md

 ~~`sudo apt install libsdl1.2-dev libsdl-gfx1.2-dev`~~

-The Linux menu is now built against SDL2, you will need the SDL Lib2 -dev and -gfx files:
+The Linux menu is now built against SDL2, you will need the SDL Lib2-dev files:

-`sudo apt install libsdl2-dev libsdl2-gfx-dev`
+`sudo apt install libsdl2-dev`

 Copy the makefile from the VMMenu/Linux directory to VMMenu